AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 **⚕️1.2 Treatment**

-**1.Clean the redundant texts appearing in a few rows of the first column by moving them into their belonging text above.**
+** 1. Clean the redundant texts appearing in a few rows of the first column by moving them into their belonging text above.**

   💊 Using Excel to delete rows with empty values in a specific column, Ctrl + G -> Special -> Select Blank -> Right-click highlighted cell -> Select delete rows.